Translate

 I have travelled to the Navarra region for many years, photographing the wildlife.

 The Spanish Air Force units use the range nearly daily.
-We have seen Eurofighters, AV-8s, and F-18s, and during the 2015 NATO exercise 'Trident Juncture,' many NATO aircraft were to be seen firing at the targets.
+We have seen Eurofighters, AV-8s, and F-18s, and during the 2015 NATO exercise 'Trident Juncture,' numerous NATO aircraft were seen firing at targets.
 Most USAFE units, including Phantoms, A-10s, and F-16s, have bombed it.

 CR.12-50/12-59 RF-4C Phantom EdA.